CapitanCrauZ/rain-forecast-in-australia/readme.md

 - [Developer](#Developer).

 ### Introduction
-- This project is the development of a progressive web application whose main function is to predict whether or not it will rain in Australia, with a predictive model previously developed and trained
+This project is the development of a progressive web application whose main function is to predict whether or not it will rain in Australia, with a predictive model previously developed and trained

 ### Framework
-- To develop this page the django framework was used in its last version of the current year (2022)
+To develop this page the django framework was used in its last version of the current year (2022)

 ### Languages
-- The languages used in this project were:
+The languages used in this project were:

 - [Python]
 - [HTML5]
 - [JavaScript]

 ### Database
-- MySql Server was used as a database
+MySql Server was used as a database

 ### Requirements
-- the requirements to be able to execute this project:
+The requirements to be able to execute this project:
     + Django==3.2.2
     + geocoder==1.38.1
     + joblib==1.1.0